EliasWheatfall/SterlingEngineOne/_posts/2023-11-04-Design-features-and-main-subsystems.md

 {: .subtext}
 Figure (11): Driveshaft Exploded View

 The Driveshaft Assembly contains the rotary components of the system.
 A flywheel, shaft, and mounting components are a part of the system.
-To account for collisions with the shaft and Cylinder Assembly, the shaft contains an offset.
-The flywheel is a COTS part that is drilled to an FN2 press fit for the shaft.
+The shaft has an offset to avoid collsion.
+The flywheel is a COTS part drilled to an FN2 press fit for the shaft.
 Attached to the shaft are the linkages that are waterjet.

 ## Burner Assembly